 Giraud T. & Severo M. (2011), « La blogosphère tunisienne », L’espace géographique, n° 2, p.
 190.

 Giraud T., Grasland C., Lamarche-Perrin R., Demazeau Y. & Vincent J.-M. (2013), « Identification of international media events by spatial and temporal aggregation of newspapers rss flows.
 Application to the case of the Syrian Civil War between May 2011 and December 2012 », Procceedings ECTQG 2013, Paris.

-Grasland C., Giraud T. & Severo M. (2012), « Un capteur géomédiatique d’événements internationaux », Fonder les sciences du territoire (dir.
+Grasland C., Giraud T. & Severo M. (2012), « Un capteur géomédiatique d’événements internationaux », Founding Territorial Sciences (dir.
 Beckouche P. et al), Karthala, Paris.

 Rogers R. (2013), Digital methods, MIT Press.

 Severo M. (2012), « Media representations of the Solar Mediterranean Plan: a techno-political controversy », PCST Conference 2012, 18-20 avril, Florence.

 Severo M., Giraud T. & Douay N. (2012), « The Wukan’s protests: from local activism to global media event », Just-in-time workshop, Social informatics conference, Lausanne.

 Severo M. & Zuolo E. (2012), « Egyptian e-diaspora: migrant websites without a network? », Social Science information, n° 51, pp. 521-533.

 Vienne F., Douay N., Le Goix R. & Severo, M. (2014), « Lieux et hauts lieux des densités intermédiaires : une analyse par les réseaux sociaux numériques », conférence Aux frontières de l’urbain, Avignon, janvier 2014.